Let me guess.

 You don't have to read like a textbook to back your article up.
 You can use:

-- Studies: Because (gasp!) people tend to believe science more than they'll believe bloggers.
+2. Studies: Because (gasp!) people tend to believe science more than they'll believe bloggers.
 The more up-to-date and relevant your sources are, the more trustworthy you’ll seem (because you are).
 Here’s how to cite like a pro:

-- “Expert” Quotes: Because people want to know that you're not the only one who thinks so.
+5. “Expert” Quotes: Because people want to know that you're not the only one who thinks so.
 Adding “expert” opinions to your articles validates your own points and makes people trust you more.

 I expect my hyper-backuptivity helped this article I wrote for Fast Company land me 600 email subscribers, be shared over 12,000 times and turned me into a case study for one of Jon Morrow's products. #legit